watsonwork/watsonwork-helloworld/README.md

 (https://workspace.ibm.com/developer/docs) to retrieve the list of spaces the app has been added to.

-Finally it uses the [Watson Work Spaces API] (https://workspace.ibm.com/developer/docs) to send a message to the conversation in the selected space.
+Finally, it uses the [Watson Work Spaces API] (https://workspace.ibm.com/developer/docs) to send a message to the conversation in the selected space.